Campus Student Employment for Students

 There are many ways that you can find a position on-campus.
 Some jobs, like student leadership positions, are filled before the school year begins.
 Returning students often retain positions they have held in the past.

 The Work/Study program is a form of need-based financial aid that sets aside funding you can earn through a campus position or an approved, pre-arranged off-campus service program.
 At Kalamazoo College the off-campus service programs are coordinated by The Mary Jane Underwood Stryker Institute for Service-Learning.

 Work/Study funds are not credited to your account; you must actually work in a campus job or through an off-campus service program to receive this funding.
 Every two weeks you work, you turn in a timesheet and receive a paycheck.
-Students who have a work study award are given priority for hiring consideration.
-You may check your work/study award at the Financial Aid website.
-Additional questions about the work/study program should be directed to the Office of Financial Aid (firstname.lastname@example.org).
+Students who have a Work/Study award are given priority for hiring consideration.
+You may check your Work/Study annual award level on the "Hornet Hive."
+For complete information on Work/Study policies and procedures, please go to the Financial Aid website.

 First-Year and Transfer Students with Work/Study

 New students seeking to be considered for fall campus employment should follow instructions emailed from the CCPD in July.